 Connecting with a local church is good way of growing spiritually and developing community.
 As it can be overwhelming to find a new church, we’d be happy to talk with you about it, and we’ve also compiled a list of some churches we have partnered with and where some of our members have found a home.
 We hope the following list helps you find a place to worship where you are encouraged and challenged.
+We also hope you find it encouraging to see that those who participate in Campus Edge are affiliated with a wide range of different church traditions.

 River Terrace Church (Christian Reformed Church) is across the street from Campus Edge Fellowship and is a generous supporter of the ministry.
 The church emphasizes doing worship well, biblical teaching, and holds adult Sunday school.
 It holds a more traditional music worship service at 9 a.m. and a contemporary music at 11:15 a.m.
 It would be considered theologically moderate by many.